tschwichtenberg/umb-react-project/README.md

 6. A short video (max 5 minutes) explaining your process and choice of libraries.
 In addition, please address these specific topics in your video:

-   - Explain the process of creating a custom React component while providing detail about the lifestyle methods and props involved
+   - Explain the process of creating a custom React component while providing detail about the lifestyle methods and props involved.
-   - How you handle state management in a React application
+   - How you handle state management in a React application.

 ## Guidelines

-1. You can use any React library of your choice to create the components.
+1. You can use any React library of your choosing to create the components.

 2. Use React hooks like useState and useEffect to manage the component state and data fetching.